CAROB Overview Information

 - Obesity.
 Early research suggests that a carob and bean pod extract might improve cholesterol levels and increase excretion of fat in feces of overweight and obese people.

 CAROB Side Effects & Safety

-Carob is safe for most people.
+Carob is LIKELY SAFE for most people when taken by mouth in food amounts or as a medicine.
 There don’t seem to be any unwanted side effects.

 The appropriate dose of carob for use as treatment depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for carob.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.